vinelopre/BCC-Anthropomorphic-Robotic-Arm/test/ARDUINO_NANO/include/README.md

+# NOTES

+Any header files stored in this folder should be prefixed with `nano`.

+# HEADER FILES INFORMATION

 This directory is intended for project header files.

 A header file is a file containing C declarations and macro definitions